 Watch Dr. Lerman on a recent episode of Managing the Problems of Daily Living aired on Bloomfield Community Television.

 Lucy Sternburgh, Ph.D.

-Our instructors have personally studied with Jon Kabat-Zinn, Saki Santorelli, Florence Meleo-Myer and other senior teachers at the UMass CFM and are currently certified or have completed the training requirements for certification.
+Our instructors have personally studied with Jon Kabat-Zinn, Saki Santorelli, Florence Meleo-Myer and other senior teachers at the UMass Center for Mindfulness.

 The Beaumont Center for Mindfulness offers an evidence-based approach to address the causes of stress rather than treating the symptoms.